For many Canadians, popping into the grocery store has given way to planning grocery trips with military precision.

 However, the results indicate that panic buying is waning.
 In the fourth wave (ending April 12), 65% of shoppers said they are stocking up more than usual, down 3% from the previous week.
 Forty-eight per cent are concerned stores will run out of supplies, down 9%.

-“We’re in this phase now where we’re settling in [to this new reality],” said Adrianne Gaffney Wotherspoon, EVP operations and chief strategist at 6 Degrees.
+“We’re in this phase now where we’re settling in ,” said Adrianne Gaffney Wotherspoon, EVP operations and chief strategist at 6 Degrees.
 “Many people are very concerned about their health and safety, and the government has even said try to keep your shopping trips down to one trip per week.
 Our data certainly falls in line with that.”

 However, as many Canadians are in financially precarious positions, their motivations will start to shift.
 “Financial concerns and a desire for value will be what continues to drive pre-planning and a low number of overall trips,” says Gaffney Wotherspoon.